WallarooLabs/blog.wallaroolabs.com/content/post/twitter-hashtags-real-time.md

 Even in this simple example, we can see how Wallaroo is able to transform and process a large data stream in real-time, with very little boilerplate code.

+If you're interested in learning more about Wallaroo, take a look at the the [Wallaroo documentation](https://docs.wallaroolabs.com) and some of the [examples](https://github.com/WallarooLabs/wallaroo/tree/release/examples/python/word_count) that we've built.
+Also, check out our [community page](https://www.wallaroolabs.com/community) to sign up for our mailing list or join our IRC channel to ask any question you may have.